unomena/django-ua-mapper/README.rst

     (r'^mapper/', include('ua_mapper.urls')),

-Now if you hit ``http://<host>/mapper/map-request/`` a mapping will be performed and results stored in Redis for the requesting User-Agent header string.
+Now if you hit ``http://<host>/mapper/map-request/`` a mapping will be performed and its result stored in Redis for the requesting User-Agent header string.

 Usage
 -----